-This is the address of the FortiAnalyzer-BigData Main host, which is responsible for collecting the log and serving the GUI for FortiView, LogView, Reports etc. - 3.
-Keep the default Administrative Access settings. - 4.
-Specify a Default Gateway.
+This is the address of the FortiAnalyzer-BigData Main host, which is responsible for collecting the log and serving the GUI for FortiView, LogView, Reports, and so on. - 4.
+Keep the default Administrative Access settings. - 5.
+Specify a Default Gateway and DNS Servers. - 6.
+Click Apply to save your changes.